Kawakon/ProSpera-Application/README.md

 for the IP address of the ProSpera camera by looking for a corresponding MAC address that the user provides.
 Finally, *Paramiko* is used to provided the framework for establishing SSH connections and communicating with a remote host, simplifying the usage of the SSHv2.0 protocol from the script.
 The Python script may be found in the *source* directory.

 **Please note that this repository does not include the SSH keys used to authenticate access to the ProSpera camera.
-This repository demonstrates the code written for this project.**
+This repository showcases the code written for this project.**

 I also converted the Python script into a file can be run as an Windows executable application to avoid installing a Python interpreter on a user's machine, using the Python tool PyInstaller.
 The executable for this application may be found in the */Application/ProSperaTest* directory.